Close

 ‘That’s more like it,’ said the latter after he had drained more than half the contents of the glass in one long swallow.
 As far as being hammered, he had all the nails in him, being totally and utterly legless, whereas Barry and I had between us still one limb to stand on.
 The cyclist finished off the brandy and loudly demanded a refill.

 ‘A nibble!’
 Jarry hissed in a flat and deadly tone as though it were the most horrible word that had ever been invented.
 ‘Do you know what food does?
 It kills people.
 They eat all their lives and then they die!
 Munching, chewing and masticating destroy the teeth, whereas liquor irrigates the incisors.
-In a truly enlightened society avocados would be axed, beef banned, cheese censored, duck ditched, eggs excised, fudge forbidden, gherkins grounded, ham hexed, ichimi interdit, jam jettisoned, kumquats kiboshed, lamb liquidated, melon massacred, nuts nixed, offal off, peas proscribed, quail quelled, ratatouille rubbished, salami severed, treacle terminated, ugli fruit usurped, veal vetoed, whelks whacked, xacuti x-ecuted, yogurt yucked, zucchini zapped!’
+In a truly enlightened society avocados would be axed, beef banned, cheese censored, duck ditched, eggs excised, fudge forbidden, gherkins grounded, ham hexed, ichimi interdit, jam jettisoned, kumquats kiboshed, lamb liquidated, melon massacred, nuts nixed, offal off, peas proscribed, quail quelled, ratatouille rubbished, salami shredded, treacle terminated, ugli fruit usurped, veal vetoed, whelks whacked, xacuti x-ecuted, yogurt yucked, zucchini zapped!’

 ‘I think I get your drift, ‘ said Barry.
-‘So alcohol…’
+‘So, alcohol…’

 ‘Would be absolute!
-Aquavit advisable, beer binding, cognac compulsory, drambuie de rigeur, eggnog essential, Fino favoured, grappa glorified, hooch hailed, Inishowen imperative, Jägermeister judicious, kahlua king, lager longed for, moonshine mandatory, Napoleon brandy necessary, ouzo obligatory, Pétrus paramount, Queen’s cocktails quenched, rum requisite, sangria stipulated, tequila treasured, Ultimate Margarita unavoidable, vermouth venerated, whisky welcomed, Xanthia x-pected, yashmak yearned for, zinfandel the zippiest!
+Aquavit advisable, beer binding, cognac compulsory, drambuie de rigeur, eggnog essential, Fino favoured, grappa glorified, hooch hailed, Inishowen imperative, Jägermeister judicious, Kahlua king, lager longed for, moonshine mandatory, Napoleon brandy necessary, ouzo obligatory, Pétrus paramount, Queen’s cocktails quenched, rum requisite, sangria stipulated, tequila treasured, Ultimate Margarita unavoidable, vermouth venerated, whisky welcomed, Xanthia x-pected, yashmak yearned for, zinfandel the zippiest!
 Just think of all the drinking time you lose because of lunch and dinner!’

 The barman had stopped cleaning glasses and with a gleam in his eyes clamped a large cigar between his lips.
 Taking this as his signal, Jarry pulled a pistol out of his back pocket and fired.
 The shot embedded itself in the mirror behind the bar, which shattered.
 We hoped the barman’s fury at this might be mitigated by the fact that the bullet had lit his cigar.

-‘Voilà!’ cried Jarry.
+Voilà!’ cried Jarry.

 Far from being delighted however, the barman swore softly to himself, and, lifting the receiver of the telephone next to the cash register, began to rapidly dial.